About Streamlit in Snowflake¶

 Review the limitations and unsupported features.

-Accept the Anaconda terms of service.
-To use Streamlit in Snowflake and the packages provided by Snowflake in Anaconda, you must acknowledge the Snowflake Third-Party Terms.
+Acknowledge the External Offerings Terms.
+To use Mapbox in Streamlit in Snowflake, and the packages provided by Anaconda, you must acknowledge the External Offerings Terms.
 See Using Third-Party Packages from Anaconda for information on using these packages.

 Privileges required to create and use a Streamlit app¶